DALLASPI/DuckDockerizer/README.md

 ## 📜 License

-This project is open-source.
-Feel free to use, modify, and distribute it as you see fit.
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

+---

+I've updated the License section to mention the MIT License and direct users to the `LICENSE` file for more details.